MLBazaar/MLBlocks/docs/advanced_usage/pipelines.rst

-But, what if we also have a primitive, which we will call `detector`, that detects which features are categorical and want to use it instead of passing the a manually crafted list of features?
+But, what if we also have a primitive, which we will call `detector`, that detects which features are categorical and want to use it instead of passing a manually crafted list of features?

 We can also achieve it using the **Context**!